gus-hub-tech/data-lake/README.md

 # NBADataLake
-This repository contains the setup_nba_data_lake.py script, which automates the creation of a data lake for NBA analytics using AWS services.
-The script integrates Amazon S3, AWS Glue, and Amazon Athena, and sets up the infrastructure needed to store and query NBA-related data.
+I created this repository with a setup_nba_data_lake.py script that automates the creation of a data lake for NBA analytics using AWS services.
+My script integrates Amazon S3, AWS Glue, and Amazon Athena, and sets up the infrastructure needed to store and query NBA-related data.

 # Overview
-The setup_nba_data_lake.py script performs the following actions:
+My setup_nba_data_lake.py script performs the following actions:

 Creates an Amazon S3 bucket to store raw and processed data.
 Uploads sample NBA data (JSON format) to the S3 bucket.